semaphoreci/docs/docs/essentials/using-secrets.md

 variables and files.
 The contents of secrets can be accessed in jobs that are part of blocks or pipelines to which they have been connected.

-### Organization level secrets access policy
+### Organization-level secrets access policy

 Organizations with the [Startup plan](/account-management/startup-plan/) or higher have additional control over the secrets access policy.
-It is possible to add a project whitelist so the secret is available for only a subset of projects within the organization.
+It is possible to add a project whitelist so a given secret is available for only a subset of projects within the organization.
-This can be achieved by setting the projects access policy to "Whitelisted" and providing a list of projects that can access the secret.
+This can be achieved by setting the projects access policy to "Whitelisted" and providing a list of projects that can access the secret in question.
-Another part of acess policy is restricting access to attach and to debug jobs.
-If you restrict attach access for a secret, then it will not be possible to attach to a running job using this secret.
+Another part of the access policy is the ability to restrict access to attach and to debug jobs.
+If you restrict attach access for a secret, then only authorized users can attach the secret to a running job.
-Likewise restricting debug jobs will not allow to start a debug job if the job is using the secret.
+Likewise, restricting debug jobs will prevent unauthorized users from starting any debug job that is attached to the secret.

-### Project level secrets
+### Project-level secrets
-Project level secrets are a feature available to organizations on the [Startup plan](/account-management/startup-plan/) or higher.
+Project-level secrets are a feature available to organizations on the [Startup plan](/account-management/startup-plan/) or higher.
 These secrets are intended to securely store sensitive information, such as API keys, access tokens, and other credentials that are required to authenticate and authorize access to various services.

-To access project level secrets, you can navigate to the settings of your project and locate the "secrets" section.
+To access project-level secrets, you can navigate to the settings of your project and locate the "secrets" section.
 Here, you can define a new secret by providing a name and its value, which will be encrypted and securely stored by the platform.
-Once a project level secret has been defined, it can be used in project workflows to provide access to sensitive information.
+Once a project-level secret has been defined, it can be used in project workflows to provide access to sensitive information.

-It's worth noting that if you define a secret with the same name at both the organization and project levels, and use it in a workflow, the project level secret will take precedence over the organization level secret.
+It's worth noting that if you define a secret with the same name at both the organization and project levels, and use it in a workflow, the project-level secret will take precedence over the organization-level secret.
-This means that the workflow will use the project level secret instead of the organization level secret.

-You can manage your project level secrets in project settings under "secrets" section.
+You can manage your project-level secrets in project settings in the "secrets" section.

 ## Using secrets in jobs